Towards Predicting Any Human Trajectory In Context: Experiments

 \subsection{Comparison with Limited Pool Size}

 In \Cref{sec:comparison-with-baselines}, we validate the effectiveness of TrajICL using a sufficiently large example pool.
 However, in real-world scenarios, acquiring annotations manually incurs collection costs, and even when using detection and tracking algorithms, gathering a sufficient example pool takes time.
 Therefore, we evaluate the effectiveness of TrajICL with a limited pool size, which is a realistic and challenging scenario in real-world applications.
 We selected subsets of $5\%$ and $10\%$ from the example pool, using each subset as the example pool in TrajICL and as the fine-tuning data for the fine-tuning methods.
 The models were then evaluated on the same test set.
 As shown in~\Cref{tab:few-shot}, while PEFT methods demonstrate their effectiveness over full fine-tuning in the $100\%$ example setting (\Cref{sec:comparison-with-baselines}), our method consistently outperforms both Social-Transmotion and fine-tuning methods.
 In the most challenging scenario, with only $10\%$ of annotations, TrajICL achieves improvements of $8.8\%$, $7.0\%$, $4.9\%$, and $11.9\%$ on MOTSynth, JRDB-Image, SDD, and JTA, respectively, compared to the best-performing fine-tuning model in terms of $\text{minFDE}_K$.
+The results of ETH-UCY~\cite{pellegrini2010eth,leal2014ucy} and NBA SportVU~\cite{Yue2014SportVU} are provided in the supplementary.